Scooter1337/fibomatrix/README.md

 Created by [Luca](github.com/scooter1337)

 # Bench
 Method chosen is fastest for that N, that calculates the correct answer.
-(Approximations / Non-bigint-implemtations do not always return the correct result, due to the nature of approximation and due to overflowing integers)
+(Approximations / Non-bigint-implementations do not always return the correct result, due to the nature of approximation and due to overflowing integers)
 | N | time | method |
 |---|---|---|
 | 100 | 40ns | 4 |